-I am a Researcher at the Department of History and Civilisation, working on Zionism and its role in the construction of a modern Jewish-national identity during Europe’s crisis 1914–1923.
-I’m particularly focusing on the transitional period from Empire to ‘nation state’ and this process’s implication for the Jewish population in Central/Eastern Europe.
+I am a Researcher at the Department of History and Civilization, working on Zionism and its role in the construction of a modern Jewish-national identity during Europe’s crisis 1914–1921.
+I am particularly focusing on the transitional period from Empire to ‘nation state’ and this process’s implication for the Jewish population in Central/Eastern Europe.

 Apart from Salzburg I also studied at the School of Oriental and African Studies (London) and Tel Aviv University.

-I’ve worked as a student assistant and participated in two research projects at the University of Salzburg: on Antisemitism and Islamophobia in the context of the protests against the 2014 Gaza war, and on popular reactions to the outbreak of World War One in the region of Salzburg.
+I’ve worked as a research assistant and participated in two research projects at the University of Salzburg: on Antisemitism and Islamophobia in the context of the protests against the 2014 Gaza War (with Helga Embacher), and on popular reactions to the outbreak of World War One in the region of Salzburg (with Laurence Cole).

-Before starting my studies I worked for five years as a social worker, supporting persons with mental and multiple disabilities.
+Before starting my studies I worked for five years as a social worker, taking care of and supporting people with mental and multiple disabilities.